[Last updated December 16, 2024]

 When you contribute to a retirement account, you often can receive a saver’s credit, which lets you deduct a portion of your retirement contribution from the amount you owe the IRS in taxes.
 A nonrefundable saver’s credit helps to reduce the tax liability you owe, but you won’t receive a refund from the IRS for anything left over.
 The maximum AGI to be eligible for the saver’s credit — or retirement savings contribution credit — has increased to:

 Knowing your tax deductions and credits can greatly benefit you as a senior.
-You can receive many different tax deductions after the age of 65.
 If you are in retirement, you may receive even more benefits, tax deductions, tax exemptions, and tax credits.
-Each year, the rules change, and it is vital to stay on top of them to get the most rewards.
+The rules change each year, and staying on top of them is vital to get the most rewards.